Think twice before tossing vegetable scraps—many of them can grow into new plants right on your kitchen counter.

 Look for carrots with the green tops still attached.

-Avoid carrots that look dried out or limp.
+Avoid carrots that appear dry or limp.
 The fresher the tops are, the better your chances of regrowing.

 Next, place the tops in a shallow dish with some water.
 Make sure the cut part that was attached to the carrot is submerged.